camunda-community-hub/camunda-platform-7-camel/README.md

 </dependency>
 ```

 The CDI configuration needs a bit more work - especially for bootstrapping Camel.
-The easiest is to do this in a Singelton Startup EJB (see [Example: CamelBootStrap.java](https://github.com/camunda/camunda-bpm-examples/blob/master/camel-use-cases/src/main/java/org/camunda/demo/camel/CamelBootStrap.java)):
+The easiest is to do this in a Singleton Startup EJB (see [Example: CamelBootStrap.java](https://github.com/camunda/camunda-bpm-examples/blob/master/camel-use-cases/src/main/java/org/camunda/demo/camel/CamelBootStrap.java)):

 ```
 @Singleton